peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 }
 ```

-We can check the status of the MCP Server configuration with the following command:
+We can check also the status of the MCP Server configuration with the following command:

 ```
 q mcp status --name promptz.dev/mcp